Rhode Island

 According to statistics compiled by the Rhode Island Judicial Technology Center, as reported in the Providence Journal, in 2014 Rhode Island courts sealed the records of 2,798 felonies and 8,800 misdemeanors, where there was an admission of guilt, a no contest plea, or a conviction.
 In 2013, the number of expunged cases totaled 13,385, including 2,076 felonies and 10,974 misdemeanors. http://www.providencejournal.com/article/20150413/NEWS/150419664.
 These numbers represent a marked increase from the previous two years: in 2012, 269 felonies were expunged and 3,929 misdemeanors were expunged, and those numbers represent a 36 percent increase from the 3,091 total expungments granted in 2011.
 According to court statistics, in the nine years between 2000 and 2008, Rhode Island courts expunged the records of 42,080 convictions, of which 4,304 were felonies.
 The total number of records expunged between 2000 and 2008, including non-conviction dispositions, was 74,941.
 The numbers in all categories have been trending upwards each year since 2000.

-I. Certificate of recovery & re-entry
+I. Certificate of Recovery & Re-entry

-Effective July 1, 2014, a person with no more than one non-violent felony conviction may apply to the Parole Board for a “certificate of recovery & re-entry” which may serve to “relieve the petitioner, in appropriate cases, of some of the collateral consequences resulting from his or her criminal record.”
+Effective July 1, 2014, a person with no more than one non-violent felony conviction may apply to the Parole Board, after completion of sentence and a waiting period, for a “certificate of recovery & re-entry” which may serve to “relieve the petitioner, in appropriate cases, of some of the collateral consequences resulting from his or her criminal record.”
 R.I.
 Gen. Laws § 13-8.2-1.
 Specifically, the certificate may “serve as one determining factor as to whether the petitioner has been successful in his or her rehabilitation.”
 See also § 13-8.2-2(5)(a certificate “shall serve as one determining factor, consistent with concerns of public safety, of the person’s ability to obtain employment, professional licenses, housing and other benefits and opportunities.
 Provided, further, that said instrument shall serve as a determination that the person receiving it has successfully achieved his or her recovery & re-entry goals as provided for in § 13-8.2-4.”)
-Eligibility criteria are established in § 13-8.2-2(4)(no more than one felony conviction) and (8) (violent crimes ineligible), and those with convictions from other jurisdictions are eligible to apply.
-The “minimum period of recovery & re-entry” is one year where the most serious conviction is a misdemeanor, and three years for a non-violent felony.
-The waiting period “shall be measured either from the date of the payment of any fine imposed upon him or her, or from the date of his or her release from the institutional facility, custody by parole or home confinement, whichever is later.”
-The certificate does not result in expungement or sealing, or limit the procedure for applying for a pardon. § 13-8.2-6.
+Under a 2020 law, licensing applicants convicted of crimes that “substantially relate to the occupation for which a license is sought shall not be disqualified from the occupation if the person can show competent evidence of sufficient rehabilitation.”
+(See IV, B Occupational or business licensing below for further detail.)

 IV.
 Criminal record in employment & licensing